 1 to be selected from the following list:

 · Dewey M. Clayton, "Black Lives Matter and the Civil Rights Movement: A Comparative Analysis of Two Social Movements in the United States", Journal of Black Studies, 49(5), 2018, pp. 448-480

 · Dana A. Williams, "Racial Mythologies, Neoliberal Seductions, and the Fictioning of Blackness: An SOS from "Old Lem"", American Literary History, 28, 4, 2016, pp. 835-844.

 Plus 1 to be selected from the following list:

 · Marian Meyers & Carmen Goman, "Michelle Obama: Exploring the Narrative", Howard Journal of Communications, 28:1, 2017, pp. 20-35

 · Claire Sisco King & Vanessa B. Beasley, "Running on screen while black: Representations of black presidential candidates in U.S. film and television", Quarterly Journal of Speech, 103:1-2, 2017, pp. 117-135

 · Joseph Lowndes, "Barack Obama's Body: The Presidency, the Body Politic, and the Contest over American National Identity", Polity, 45, 4, 2013, pp. 469-498 [da prepare: pp. 17-31]

 · Paul Gardullo, Lonnie G. Bunch III, "Making a Way Out of No Way: the National Museum of African American History and Culture", History Workshop Journal, 84, 2017, pp. 248-256

-· Course notes and materials on the ARIEL website of the course.
+· All the files and presentations available on the Ariel website of the course.